WE PROUDLY SELL NON-GMO SEEDS!

 Home » Gourds

 African Wine Kettle type cross Gourd (119 days) Plant seed when soil warms to 65°F (no later than June 9).
 Seed should be planted in moist soil no deeper than 1".
 Space hills 10' x 20'.
 For best results start seed indoors 2 weeks before transplanting outdoors.
 IMPORTANT: For best germination clip the wide flat end of the seed to expose the inner seed.
 NOTE: Seed may not be true to any specific shape & may produce other large gourd shapes.
-Approximately .0598 seeds per 1,000 seed or 1,600 seeds per pound
+Approximately 100 seeds per ounce or 1,600 seeds per pound

 (OP) HEIRLOOM.
 125 days.
 EXCELLENT birdhouses, water jugs and fun crafts!
 Smooth, tan, hard shell when mature.
 Large, 10-12” diameter rounded blossom end with a narrow neck and slightly bulbed stem end reaching 14”H. Vigorous 15-35’ vines spreading 12’.
 Trellis vines for consistent fruit shape.
 Approximately 180 seeds per ounce or 2,990 seeds per pound